frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ##### 7.1 Range Update and Point Query

-It is possible to modify the BIT to support range updates and point queries:
+It is possible to modify the Fenwick tree to support range updates and point queries:

 ```cpp
 void rangeUpdate(int l, int r, int val) {